Up to 7% of pregnant women will experience preeclampsia, a serious condition that can develop in later pregnancy

 - Swelling in the feet, hands and face

-If symptoms are present, careful monitoring of blood pressure and 24-hour urine collection can help determine if preeclampsia is the cause.
+If symptoms are present, careful monitoring of blood pressure and lab tests can help determine if preeclampsia is the cause.
 Once the diagnosis is made, the critical decision is when best to deliver the baby.

 Though data is varied, the chances of a woman developing preeclampsia again in future pregnancies — as well as other health problems such as chronic hypertension and heart disease — is up to 50 percent.
 However, past personal and family medical history can increase those chances.

-For the media: To talk with Dr. Daneshmand about preeclampsia and other pregnancy-related topics, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.
+For the news media: To talk with Dr. Daneshmand about preeclampsia and other pregnancy-related topics, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.